The Sinless Life?

 No one who is born of God will continue to sin, because God’s seed remains in him; he cannot go on sinning, because he has been born of God.
 (1 John 3:9)

-This is not about your performance but your pedigree.
-Look at the verse again.
+Look at that verse again.
 Three times John refers to your parentage; born of God, God’s seed, born of God.
 John is trying to tell us that while Adam breeds sinners, God does not.
 This comes out clearly in the Message Bible:

 People conceived and brought into life by God don’t make a practice of sin.
 How could they?
 God’s seed is deep within them, making them who they are.
 It’s not in the nature of the God-begotten to practice and parade sin.
 (1 John 3:9, MSG)

 Origin determines destination.
 In your old life you followed in the faithless footsteps of your father Adam.
 You walked after the desires of the flesh because they were the only desires you had.

 But you have been taken out of Adam and placed into Christ.
 You have become a partaker of his divine nature.

 The evidence of this is the new desires and new ambitions you now have.
 As far as sinning goes, you are just not that interested anymore.